James Wade: 2011 season

 Wade was the number two seed for the 2011 World Championship due to his World Grand Prix and Champions League Darts victories.
 However, Wade was beaten by world number 47 Mensur Suljović 4–2 in the second round.
 He got off to a poor start in the Premier League of Darts losing 8–3 to an on form Mark Webster he went on to defeat World Champion Adrian Lewis 8–6 in week 2 and then lost 8–5 to Simon Whitlock; during the match he took some stick from the Belfast crowd.

 He regained some form in the latter weeks of the League drawing with Raymond Van Barneveld 7–7 while averaging over 100.

-In June he won his 7th major title 2011 UK Open Darts after an 11–8 win against Wes Newton.
+In June he won his 7th major title at the 2011 UK Open after an 11–8 win against Wes Newton.
 At the 2011 World Matchplay, he reached his fourth final and third against Phil Taylor.
 Wade beat Raymond van Barneveld and Adrian Lewis en route, before losing to Taylor in the final 18–8.